Hand Soldering: Why It’s the Right Call For Your Electronic Manufacturing PCB Assembly

-Through-hole assembly, once the most common electronic assembly technique, has become rare in a world where tiny components with many connectors are the norm.
+Through-hole assembly, once the most common electronic manufacturing and assembly technique, has become rare in a world where tiny components with many connectors are the norm.
 Through-hole assembly is an excellent choice for producing a high-quality PCB assembly, but it cannot perform well when small size is the top priority.
 In some instances, particularly in unpredictable or extreme environments where high reliability is important, through-hole assembly is still the best way to go.

 Through-hole assembly is a manufacturing method where small holes are put into the circuit board and leads are threaded through to the opposite side.
 Once the leads are threaded, they are soldered into place.
 This method must either be done using a wave-soldering machine, or by hand.